AlphaSierraGaming

 FISHINGGlobal Fishing Watch commercial fishing effort heatmap.

 SQUIDSAR-detected squid jigger fleets.
-Concentrations in the South China Sea and off the Falkland Islands represent the Chinese distant-water fleet — visible from space at night.
+Concentrations in the South China Sea and off the Falklands represent the Chinese distant-water fleet — visible from space at night.

-PRESENCEGFW 90-day maritime presence and traffic heat map — shows where vessels have actually been, not just where they say they are.
+PRESENCEGFW 90-day maritime presence and traffic heat map — where vessels have actually been, not just where they say they are.

 Criminal Element

 YACHTING HUBSLuxury yacht hubs advisory-coded by risk level.
 OCG-flagged locations pulse on the map.
-Cross-reference with the sanctioned yacht watchlist.

 WANTEDFBI and international most-wanted fugitives — last known positions plotted.